pnetsiri/TUW_NLP2025/README.md

     This system uses VerbatimRAG with SPLADE embeddings and a Milvus vector store to perform retrieval over document chunks.

+The [evaluation script](milestone2/evaluation/evaluation.py) compares both systems by running all queries on the prepared corpus, computing key metrics (Precision, Recall, F1, Accuracy, Recall@k, MRR), and saving CSV results, qualitative comparisons, and performance plots.
+All outputs are in the [evaluation directory](milestone2/evaluation/), with full metrics, visualizations, and a detailed discussion in [Results.md](milestone2/evaluation/Results.md).

 ## Project Repository Structure

 - [paper/](paper/): academic papers in original PDF format